jarrodtaylor/jarrodtaylor.github.io/.alternator/.readme/contract-gigs/tsd.md

 TSD designs and develops fleet mobility solutions for dealerships, automotive manufacturers, automotive groups, and car rental companies worldwide.

-We built their white-labeled mobile apps and supporting mid-tier services for reserving cars, bikes, and golf carts.
-Customers can scan QR codes to rent vehicles on-the-fly.
+We built their white labeled mobile apps and supporting mid–tier services for reserving cars, bikes, and golf carts.
+Customers can scan QR codes to rent vehicles on the fly.

 - .Net
 - Xamarin